Michael Rubin (historian)

 Michael Rubin (born 1971) is a senior fellow at the American Enterprise Institute (AEI).
 He previously worked as an official at the Pentagon, where he dealt with issues relating to the Middle East, and as political adviser to the Coalition Provisional Authority.

 Biography

 Early life

 A native of Philadelphia, Rubin earned both his B.S. in biology (1994) and his Ph.D. in history (1999) from Yale University.
 His dissertation, The Making of Modern Iran, 1858–1909: Communications, Telegraph and Society won Yale's John Addison Porter Prize.

 Career

 Rubin has lectured in history at Yale University, Hebrew University, Johns Hopkins University, and worked as visiting lecturer at Universities of Sulaymaniyah, Salahuddin, and Duhok, in the Kurdistan Region of Iraq.
 From 2002 until 2004, Rubin served as a staff adviser on Iran and Iraq for the Office of the Secretary of Defense.
 Between 2003 and 2004, Rubin worked as a political adviser to the Coalition Provisional Authority in Baghdad.

-Between 2004 and 2009, he was editor of the Middle East Quarterly.
-He has received fellowships from the Council on Foreign Relations, and the Carnegie Council for Ethics in International Affairs.